 Scheduling of campus facilities by off-campus organizations or individuals require the completion of a Facility Use Agreement form available through venue coordinators.
 Reservations, all forms, proof of insurance policy and payments must be completed 30 days prior to the event.
 Payment is accepted by money order, cashier’s check, cash or credit card (in person).

 Venue coordinators will inform all clients of applicable insurance requirements.
-Events exclusive of the University Student Union and Soroptomist House also require approvals from Facilities Management, University Police, and Parking and Transportation Services before scheduling is confirmed.
+Events exclusive of the USU and Soroptomist House also require approvals from Facilities Management, University Police, Parking and Transportation Services and Risk Management before scheduling is confirmed.
 These approvals are facilitated for the client by the venue coordinator.

-Currently registered campus organizations, the ASI and university-related departments may schedule the University Student Union, Student Recreation and Wellness Center and Soroptimist House through the USU Conference and Events Center one year in advance, with a maximum of six events scheduled at any one time.
-This number is in addition to the organizations’ permanent meeting rooms.
+Currently registered campus organizations, the ASI and university-related departments may schedule the USU, SRWC and Soroptimist House - one year in advance, with a maximum of six events scheduled at any one time.
+This number is in addition to the organizations’ assigned semester meeting rooms.
 Other campus venues may have additional or different restrictions on maximum events; contact venue operators for more information.

 There shall be no scheduling of student activities or programs during the campus final examination period.